• CREC Phonebook

 Transmission Electron Microscope

-Our FEI Morgagni transmission electron microscope (TEM) was purchased in 2004.
+Transmission electron microscopy (TEM) services are performed on our Hitachi H-7600.
 We upgraded our digital camera to an AMT XR50 5MP CCD camera in the spring of 2017 to increase image quality.
 The TEM is useful for ultrastructural studies.
 At the CREC, we predominately use our TEM to study the ultrastructure of various citrus tissue and identify morphological changes as well as pathogens.
 We also use the TEM in plant-vector interactions.
 Using the TEM allows us to identify the location of a pathogen in the insect and support transmission hypotheses with morphological studies.

 Confocal Laser-Scanning Microscope